nenomaz/Tris-Game/README.md

 - Else, checks if the user's going to do tris, if true the box to be filled is what blocks the tris
 - Else if there's at least one computer token, the nearest to it will be filled with aim to perform a bis, so next may occur a tris if the user doesn't block the bis;
 - Else, fills any box

+But for now the method will return a casual box to be filled.

+THE METHOD THAT CHECKS IF THERE'S A TRIS
+This method in the file trisgame.html is called "isThereTris(token)", "token" is the token which the method checks.